“Right time, right place”

 It may start with a brilliant idea whose time has come (Bill Gates’ “a computer in every home” idea, for example) but it does not necessarily take the world by storm overnight.
 It normally attracts skepticism at the very least.
-It took Gates’ designing the MS-DOS operating system in 1985, then the release of Microsoft Office in 1989 to establish Microsoft’s success.
-Hardly an overnight process.
-Not to mention the failures along the way.
+It took Gates’ coming up with the MS-DOS operating system in 1985, then releasing Microsoft Office in 1989 to establish Microsoft’s success.
+Not an overnight process.
+There were failures along the way too.

 I looked for online “pep talks” and listened to one each morning.
 I started each day on a mission.
 I took everything thrown at me as a challenge.
 The consistency in this new approach helped me keep my job then.

 Entrepreneurship too involves consistency.
 It’s a life of trial and error, pits and troughs.
 It’s only after persistent action that momentum is gathered and results appear.